-- 1) CoC uses a combination of de-identified data from several sources to assess the scope of community needs in relation to domestic violence (DV), dating violence, sexual assault, & stalking.
-ACTS provides Safe House data, including a VAData report from the state of Virginia information system.
+CoC uses a combination of de-identified data from three sources to assess the scope of community need in relation to domestic violence (DV), dating violence, sexual assault, & stalking.
+The data is from Safe House & RRH DV Bonus programs.
+Safe House data is provided by ACTS which includes a VAData report from the state of Virginia information system.
 The report provides output information such as the number of calls received, the types of calls (i.e., sexual assault, trafficking, or domestic violence).
-Additionally, it informs ACTS & the CoC about the number of households served for a given year and the types of services provided by the agency.
+Additionally, it informs ACTS and the CoC about the number of households served for a given year and the types of services provided by the agency.
 The report also provides information about secondary victims (i.e., children).
-The RRH DV Bonus project will reach 1 year of operation on 9/30/2023 & ACTS comparable database & annual APR data will be reviewed upon submission.
-Second, HUD funded providers collected DV related data for Emergency Shelter, RRH, & PSH programs.
+A second source of information is taken from data collected by non-victim services provider that enter data in HMIS DV Comparable Database which asks a voluntary question concerning a household's DV history.
+It provides aggregate data for PWA CoC monthly CoC APR reports and quarterly CoC report card.
 The third source comes from HMIS through CES use of call point.
 CES staff provide the CoC with de-identified data to determine the households seeking housing assistance that have a history of domestic violence, utilizing call type information.
-Lastly, the PIT survey collects data related to DV related homelessness. - 2) The data provides the CoC with an opportunity to have a better understanding of which subpopulations are present within DV (individuals. youth, families).
+2) The data provides the CoC with an opportunity to have a better understanding of which subpopulations are present within DV (individuals, youth, families).
 Annually, the information is discussed with ACTS to determine HH needs & gaps in services to implement into the CoC priorities & strategic plan.
 By utilizing the information gathered, the CoC can make evidence-based decisions to implement changes & expand services to address DV among the homeless population more effectively.
 Obtaining key information about services, demographics, and household needs for DV survivors provides the CoC with an opportunity to establish survivor priorities for the CoC, specifically grant funding for more housing options in the CoC for survivors.
-The data identified the need for RRH funds dedicated to DV survivors who are high need and need longer term assistance who do not need transitional or PSH.
 As a result of the data, the CoC applied for and was awarded a new DV RRH Bonus in October 2022 dedicated to survivors.
-The data also allows the CoC to identify future training needs & allows organizations to advocate for more resources to address this population's specific needs.
+The data also allows the CoC to identify future training & allow organizations to advocate for more resources to address this growing population's needs.